hncpr1992/Kaggle_Quora/README.md

 # Kaggle_Quora

-The Quora Question Pairs Kaggle competition requires the kagglers to give accurate evaluation on whether the two <br>
+## Introduction
-queries as a pair refer to the same topic of questions or not.
+The Quora Question Pairs Kaggle competition requires the kagglers to give accurate evaluation on whether the two queries as a pair refer to the same topic of questions or not.<br>

 There are two general ways to approach these problems: <br>
 1. Build handcraft features from the text and model them with xgboost and ensemble.<br>
-2. Embed the text to distributed representation vectors and develop deep learning model (RNN or CNN) and ensemble <br>
+2. Embedded the text to distributed representation vectors and develop deep learning model (RNN or CNN) and ensemble <br>

 During this competition, I first tried the method 1, which gives me results within 0.33 to 0.35.
 Then, I get away and embark on learning some deep learning methods and get back.
 I start to build Siamese Recurrent Architecture and make some